magicmatatjahu/adi/README.md

 - Improve Factory and Delegations delegations -> way how DryIOC it resolves is awesome https://github.com/dadhi/DryIoc/blob/master/docs/DryIoc.Docs/SpecifyDependencyAndPrimitiveValues.md#injecting-value-of-primitive-type
 - Maybe annotations like Named, Labelled etc should be treated as hardcoded annotation in the injection argument?
 Next to type, parameterKey and index in the meta ADI should store also the static annotations?
 - Rethink the `Multi` wrapper
+- Rethinkg the modules and exporting of the provider

 Links:
 - Hot module reloading for modules/providers/components - https://github.com/nestjs/nest/issues/7961, https://github.com/nestjs/nest/issues/442